 Natasha Pulley is Bath Spa’s very own bestselling author and Creative Writing lecturer.
 Her debut novel, The Watchmaker of Filigree Street, won a Betty Trask Award and was shortlisted for the Authors’ Club Best First Novel Award.
 The Bedlam Stacks is Natasha’s second novel, with three more currently in the works.
-Aaron Sancha, writer and one of Natasha’s students, spoke to her about her career.
+Aaron Sancha spoke to her about her career.

 The Watchmaker of Filigree Street is an atmospheric narrative that follows Thaniel Steepleton as he meets Keita Mori, a kindly Japanese gentleman with a secret to hide.
 This atmospheric narrative not only takes us through Victorian London, it also shows is Japan’s long-standing traditions crumbling because of a civil war.